 More than just a place to lay your head each evening, accommodation while travelling makes up the bulk of our costs and, so, is vitally important!
 I’m also a bit of a stickler for good sheets and a squeaky clean bathroom so I spend a significant (almost embarrassing really) amount of time researching hotels, hostels and homestays to find a pristine place with an attractive price tag.
-Here’s a list of websites, but some of the tricks and hotel booking hacks we use to find that perfect room.
+Here’s a list of websites, but some of the tricks and hotel booking hacks we use to find that perfect room and yet still travel on a low budget.

 Hotel Booking Hacks